Indonesian electoral law of 2017: Thresholds

-During the previous election, parties are required to pass a parliamentary threshold of 3.5% in order to be represented in the People's Representative Council.
+During the previous election, parties are required to pass a parliamentary threshold of 3.5% to be represented in the People's Representative Council.
 The law increased this threshold to 4%.
 The presidential threshold was decided at the 25%/20% option, in which parties would need a total of 20% (112 for the 2019 election) legislative seats from the 2014 election, or 25% of the popular vote from 2014.

 The threshold does not apply to local legislative elections, and all participating parties may win seats in provincial and municipal councils regardless of their total national vote.

 Others

 The law increased limits to campaign contributions – from Rp 1 billion to Rp 2.5 billion for individuals, and Rp 7.5 billion to Rp 25 billion for legal entities or corporations.
-In addition, it allowed political parties which participated in the 2014 election to skip party verification, despite the addition of North Kalimantan as a province requiring party offices.
+In addition, it allowed political parties that participated in the 2014 election to skip party verification, despite the addition of North Kalimantan as a province requiring party offices.

 Lawsuit

-The law has been challenged in the Constitutional Court.
+The law has been challenged multiple times in the Constitutional Court (MK).
 A lawsuit by Vice President Jusuf Kalla on the term limits set by articles 169 and 227 was rejected in June 2018.
 A judicial review was also submitted regarding the presidential threshold (art.
 222).
-A lawsuit to article 182, which did not explicitly prohibit political party functionaries to be elected into the Regional Representative Council, won in July 2018.
+A lawsuit against Article 182, which did not explicitly prohibit political party functionaries from being elected into the Regional Representative Council, was won in July 2018.
+In January 2025, MK ruled that the 20 percent electoral threshold was unconstitutional – as of the date of the ruling, there had been 36 separate lawsuits related to the clause.